smohdarif/flask-ld-web-and-api/ARCHITECTURE.md

 ### 1. **Separation of Concerns**
 Each module has a single, well-defined responsibility:
 - Routes only handle HTTP requests/responses
-- Middleware only handles cross-cutting concerns
 - LaunchDarkly package only handles LD integration
+- Templates only handle presentation logic
+- Tests only handle validation

 ### 2. **Testability**
 - Each module can be unit tested independently